telerik/kendo-ui-core/docs/controls/charts/troubleshoot/common-issues.md

 ---
 title: Common Issues
-page_title: Common Issues | Kendo UI Chart Widget
+page_title: Common Issues | Kendo UI Charts
 description: "Learn how to deal with issues you may encounter while using the Kendo UI Chart widget."
 previous_url: /dataviz/troubleshooting
 slug: troubleshooting_chart_widget